kube-reporting/metering-operator/Documentation/writing-custom-queries.md

       sum(kube_deployment_status_replicas_unavailable) by (namespace, deployment)
 ```

-Creating the ReportDataSource will cause the metering operator to create a table in Presto and begin collecting metrics using the Prometheus query in the `spec.prometheusMetricsImporter.query` ***REMOVED***eld, so let's create it:
+Creating the ReportDataSource will cause the metering operator to create a table in Presto and begin collecting metrics using the Prometheus query in the `spec.prometheusMetricsImporter.query` field, so let's create it:

 ```
 kubectl create -n "$METERING_NAMESPACE" -f unready-deployment-replicas-reportdatasource.yaml